ndriqimlahu/moonlight-tizen/README.md

 	 docker image rm moonlight-tizen
 	 ```
  	> Note: At the end you can enter the `exit` command to close the `Windows PowerShell` window.
-8. Disable the `Developer mode` on your "Samsung Smart TV":
+8. (Optional) Disable the `Developer mode` on your "Samsung Smart TV":
 	- Go to the `Apps` panel.
 	- Press `12345` on the remote and a dialog should popup.
 	- Set `Developer mode` to `Off` and then click the `OK` button to close the dialog.